 Clauses

 Clauses clarify the lease agreement's terms and conditions.
-They define the obligations and responsibilities of both the landlord and the tenant, making it easier for both parties to understand what’s expected of them thoughout the lease term.
+They define the responsibilities of both the property owner and the tenant, making it easier for both parties to understand what’s expected of them thoughout the lease term.

 Security Deposit Clause

 By including security deposit laws in the lease agreement, landlords can ensure they have a legal right to hold onto the deposit.
-A lease contract that clearly outlines security deposit laws can prevent landlord and tenant disputes.
+A lease contract that clearly outlines security deposit laws can prevent property owner and tenant disputes.

-A security deposit clause might specify the tenant's security deposit amount, the conditions for its return and the circumstances under which it can be withheld.
+A security deposit clause might specify the amount the tenant needs to pay, the conditions for its return and the circumstances under which it can be withheld.
 Including this clause also provides transparency for both parties.

 Occupancy Limits

 Occupancy limits are typically set by local building codes and fire safety regulations to ensure the safety and health of tenants.
-By including these limits in the rental lease agreement, landlords can ensure their property is not being over-occupied, which could create unsafe living conditions.
+By including these limits in the rental lease agreement, landlords can ensure their properties are not being over-occupied, which could create unsafe living conditions.

 Landlord Rights and Responsibilities